 In spite of its full Western title, it’s debatable as to whether or not Yoshi’s Island could be considered a true sequel to Super Mario World.
 Many people choose to instead classify it as a spinoff of the Mario franchise.
 However, I feel this is an unimportant semantical debate because Yoshi’s Island manages to stand not only as the greatest installment the franchise had known, but also a masterful, standalone experience in its own right.
 Even so, I can imagine enthusiasts arguing this game’s predecessors are both superior titles.
 On some level, I can understand this position, for Yoshi’s Island has neither the memorable multiplayer mode of Super Mario Bros.
 3 nor the myriad secret paths of Super Mario World.
 In exchange, however, it provides by far the best solo adventure with stages so well-designed that not getting to play through every single one would have been a major disservice to the player.

-Given what Mr. Miyamoto originally said about Donkey Kong Country, I feel it highly appropriate that its sequel was released in the same year as Yoshi’s Island because both games are hallmarks of the side-scrolling platformer genre.
 I can imagine newcomers taking one look at the box art and dismissing it as a game for little kids.
 All I could say to these people is not to be fooled; the admittedly childish visuals and introductory music belie a timeless game brimming with originality and innovation.
 There are plenty of platformers in which the hero has a ranged attack, but very few of them allow players deflect projectiles off multiple walls to hit targets.
 For that matter, few games since could claim to make a prolonged escort mission enjoyable, but Yoshi’s Island found a way before the concept had a chance to fully manifest in the public consciousness.
-For all of these reasons and more, Yoshi’s Island stands as one of the finest games of the nineties.
+For all of these reasons and more, Yoshi’s Island stands as one of the finest games of the 1990s.
 Try it for yourself and you will be amazed that a platforming game from 1995 can still feel fresh and original even today.

 Final Score: 9/10